-The Full Library of Tests and Assessments for ADHD and Common Related Conditions
+The Full Library of ADHD Tests and Assessments for Related Conditions

-What ADHD tests help doctors diagnose attention deficit disorder?
-Diagnosing ADHD is a nuanced and time-intensive process, if done right.
+What medical ADHD tests help doctors diagnose symptoms of attention deficit hyperactivity disorder?
+Diagnosing ADHD is a nuanced and time-intensive process, when done right.
 It takes patience and many different tools, including these 5 types of assessments administered by practitioners ranging from psychologists to occupational therapists to pediatricians.

 Unlike diabetes or anemia, attention deficit hyperactivity disorder (ADHD or ADD) can’t be detected with a blood test or scan.
 “Like other psychiatric diagnoses, the boundaries of ADHD are unclear, so clinician judgment plays a big role,” says Joel Nigg, Ph.D., a professor of psychiatry, pediatrics, and behavioral neuroscience at Oregon Health & Science University.